 This program will challenge your assumptions about interior design.
-You will learn to think and operate like a designer and studying in a highly creative studio setting, learning from distinguished design practitioners.
+You will learn to think and operate like a designer and, studying in a highly creative studio setting, you will learn from distinguished design practitioners.

-You will learn to design through the process of developing your own design response in relation to a range of design briefs from the conceptual to real life situations.
-You will be provided with technical and communication tools such as Autocad, 3-D imaging, hand drawing, film production and model making as well as verbal presentation skills.
+You will learn to design through the process of responding to a range of design briefs from the conceptual to real-life situations.
+You will be provided with technical and communication tools such as AutoCAD, 3D imaging, hand-drawing, film production and model making, as well as verbal presentation skills.

-You'll have the opporutnity to travel and enage with industry through workshops and projects that allow you to response to complexe design challenges.
+You'll have the opportunity to travel and engage with industry through workshops and projects that allow you to respond to complex design challenges.

 Students in third and fourth year will have the opprtunity to undertake interships and gain valuable experience with leading design practices in Melbourne and internationally.

 Working in a highly creative studio setting, you will develop rich experiential sensibilities and a sophisticated range of approaches to the design of interior environments.
-These could range from detailed material-focused projects including furniture and joinery, to event-based situations like exhibitions, installations and performances, or large-scale complex organisations such as commercial spaces, retail precincts and public or community centres.
+These could range from detailed, material-focused projects including furniture and joinery, to event-based situations like exhibitions, installations and performances, or large-scale complex projects such as commercial spaces, retail precincts and public or community centres.

-Different interiors are considered from architectural, retail, exhibition and urban environments; digital and filmic spaces; performance and theatre design; art installations and more.
+Different interiors are considered from architectural, retail, exhibition and urban environments to digital and filmic spaces, performance and theatre design, art installations and more.

 Your studies conclude with highly-celebrated graduate exhibition INDEX.
 This event brings together industry, staff, and students to celebrate the discipline of Interior Design and its future through the work of these emerging designers.

 International student visa holders can only study full-time.